cartoway/optimizer-api/README.md

 Before creating test, you need to capture scenario, in order to have a static image of your problem, insensitive to the routers edits.

-Add your test JSON file into `test/fixtures/`.
+Add your test JSON file into the related [gist](https://gist.github.com/braktar/96dcb33063ccddd25e3bb2fd87c38f42).
 Now to create your test, just copy test template in `test/wrappers/real_cases_test.rb`, or any equivalent file.
-Once launched, the dump file of the problem will be created and put as well in `test/fixtures` as following:
+Once launched, the dump file of the problem will be created and put as well in the gist as following:
 - `new_test.dump` file corresponding to complete vrp with calculated matrices if not provided